micro-os-plus/micro-test-plus-xpack/README.md

 expect (utility::is_match ("abc", "a*c"), "abc matches a*c");
 ```

-Also for string tests, it is possible to split a string into a vector of
+Also for tests handling strings, the following function template allows to
-substrings, using a delimiter:
+split a string into a vector of substrings, using a delimiter:

 ```c++
 namespace utility {